koendv/paste_dispenser/README.md

     avrdude done.
 Thank you.

+This finishes writing bootloader and sketch to the solder paste dispenser.
+You can now disconnect the Arduino Uno.

 ## Making your own

 The github contains arduino source and kicad pcb design files.
-You'll find the [schematic](https://github.com/koendv/paste_dispenser4zapta/raw/master/kicad/paste_dispenser/paste_dispenser_schematic.pdf), the [board layout](https://github.com/koendv/paste_dispenser4zapta/raw/master/kicad/paste_dispenser/paste_dispenser_board.pdf), the [bill of materials](https://raw.githubusercontent.com/koendv/paste_dispenser4zapta/master/kicad/paste_dispenser/paste_dispenser.csv).
-Three pcbs cost $9.35 at [oshpark](http://www.oshpark.com/shared_projects/V5txbi41).
+You'll find the [schematic](https://github.com/koendv/paste_dispenser4zapta/raw/master/kicad/paste_dispenser/paste_dispenser_schematic.pdf), the [board layout](https://github.com/koendv/paste_dispenser4zapta/raw/master/kicad/paste_dispenser/paste_dispenser_board.pdf), the [bill of materials](https://github.com/koendv/paste_dispenser4zapta/blob/master/kicad/paste_dispenser/paste_dispenser.csv).
+This is a [link to the pcb](http://www.oshpark.com/shared_projects/V5txbi41) I ordered at oshpark.

-If you prefer not to solder, you can also build the controller on a breadboard, like in this [fritzing sketch](https://github.com/koendv/paste_dispenser4zapta/raw/master/fritzing/paste_dispenser_fritzing.pdf).
+If you prefer not to solder you can also build the controller on a breadboard, like in this [fritzing sketch](https://github.com/koendv/paste_dispenser4zapta/raw/master/fritzing/paste_dispenser_fritzing.pdf) of a 5V Arduino Pro Mini and a TB6612 breakout module.

 ## Note